Azure/mtm-labs/container/lab1-prepare-container-deployment/index.md

 >
 > The createUIDefinition.json file is used to customize the customer's interface during the installation process.
 It allows for various controls to be shown on the screen to collect values needed to install the application.

 1. Open the following file in your editor.

     `container-labs\container-package\createUIDefinition.json`

 2. Add the following JSON to the `elements` section.

+    This JSON introduces two controls that will collect the admin username and password for the MongoDB container that will be created upon installation.

         {
             "name": "mongoDBAdmin",